 Artificial intelligence and interactivity in your service

-New technologies are game-changers in many fields, crystallography being no exception.
+New technologies are changing the game in many fields, crystallography being no exception.
 CrysTBox is a suite of computer tools for automated analysis of TEM images (HRTEM and diffraction) and for crystallographic visualization.
 It is designed to put the power of modern technologies in the hands of crystallographers and material scientists to boost their research.

 And what do you need to accelerate your research?